lvtute/Javascript-Basic/README.md

 # Javascript-Basic
-This is my workspace for learning basic javascript.
+This is my workspace for learning basic javascript by following the instruction from an Udemy course.

 ## Important notes